oceanprotocol/docs/data-farming/veocean-passivedf.md

 The veOCEAN code was forked from the veCRV code. veCRV parameters will be the starting point.
 To minimize risk, tweaks will be circumspect.

-### Tradeability of veOCEAN; Relation to psdnOCEAN
+### Background of veOCEAN Idea

-Q: Are veOCEAN tradeable or have a market price?

-OCEAN has a market price; it's [available](https://www.oceanprotocol.com/ocean-token) on many exchanges.

-Once you lock OCEAN, you get veOCEAN.
-Unlike OCEAN, veOCEAN cannot be traded or transferred.
-However, you can [delegate](delegate.md) veOCEAN to others, who then controls allocation to data assets and receives rewards.

-There's also the [psdnOCEAN](https://www.coingecko.com/en/coins/poseidon-ocean) option. psdnOCEAN is an ERC20-compliant "liquid staking derivative" [contract](https://etherscan.io/token/0x51fa2efd62ee56a493f24ae963eace7d0051929e) that in turn holds veOCEAN. psdnOCEAN is a product by [H2O](https://www.h2odata.xyz//), a team separate from - though collaborating with - the Ocean core team.
-- You can lock OCEAN for psdnOCEAN via [the H2O "convert" dapp](https://liquid-staking.h2odata.xyz/convert/ocean).
-- psdnOCEAN can be traded in exchanges like the [OCEAN-psdnOCEAN Balancer pool](https://app.balancer.fi/#/ethereum/swap?outputCurrency=0x51Fa2efd62ee56a493f24AE963eAce7D0051929E). ⚠️Be careful - if liquidity is low you will experience high slippage.

-### Where the heck did we get this idea from?

-The "veTokenomics" model of veOCEAN (vote-escrowed token economics) is inspired by Curve Finance's [veCRV](https://curve.readthedocs.io/dao-fees.html) token code.
-We took this inspiration to enable our users to participate in on-chain governance and earn rewards within the Ocean Protocol ecosystem.

-[Here is Ocean Protocol's open-source code](https://github.com/oceanprotocol/contracts/blob/main/contracts/ve/veFeeDistributor.vy#L240-L256) for veOCEAN, and if you're a developer, then you'll notice the strong similarities to [veCRV's](https://curve.readthedocs.io/dao-fees.html) code.
+It's been a long-held goal to reconcile near-term and long-term incentives.
+This is not an easy task.

+Curve Finance's [veCRV](https://curve.readthedocs.io/dao-fees.html) was one of the first to do a great job at this, and have high usage and liquidity.
+So, [veOCEAN contracts](https://github.com/oceanprotocol/contracts/tree/main/contracts/ve) use veCRV code.

-### veOCEAN Smart Contracts Security
+### veOCEAN Contract Security

-[veOCEAN core contracts](https://github.com/oceanprotocol/contracts/tree/main/contracts/ve) use [veCRV contracts](https://curve.readthedocs.io/dao-vecrv.html) with zero changes, on purpose: the veCRV contracts have been battle-tested since inception and have not had security issues.
+veOCEAN core contracts have zero changes to veCRV code, on purpose: the veCRV contracts have been battle-tested since inception (2020).
 Nearly 500 million USD is locked across all forks of veCRV, with the leading DeFi protocols adopting this standard. veCRV contracts [have been audited by Trail of Bits and Quantstamp](https://github.com/curvefi/curve-dao-contracts#audits-and-security).

-We have built [a new contract](https://github.com/oceanprotocol/contracts/blob/main/contracts/ve/veAllocate.sol) for users to point their veOCEAN towards given data assets (“allocate veOCEAN”).
+We have built [a new contract](https://github.com/oceanprotocol/contracts/blob/main/contracts/ve/veAllocate.sol) for users to allocate their veOCEAN towards data assets.
 These new contracts do not control the veOCEAN core contracts at all.
 In the event of a breach, the only funds at risk would be the rewards distributed for a single week; and we would be able to redirect future funds to a different contract.

 We have an [ongoing bug bounty via Immunefi](https://immunefi.com/bounty/oceanprotocol/) for Ocean software, including veOCEAN and DF components.
 If you identify an issue, please report it there and get rewarded.